mlynch/mlynch.github.com/_posts/2016-03-06-fujifilm-xe2s-review.markdown

 </div>

 A few nice features I use constantly are the Wi-Fi and Film Simulation modes.
 With the Wi-Fi setting, photos can be quickly transferred to a smartphone without going through a slow SD-card import process.
 The Film Simulation modes simulate classic Fuji film, based on their years of creating film products, and do a great job adding sophistication to shots without looking like an over-the-top instagram filter.

+Beyond features, I love the size and feel of the camera body.
+I wanted something small enough to carry with me most places, yet large enough to still feel like a classic camera.
+I initially tried the X70 which was wonderful in all the ways the Fujifilm X cameras are, but I felt the form factor was too small and I missed the viewfinder.
+No such issues here.

 In general, the X-E2S, and other Fujifilm X cameras like it, bring back the film aesthetic and magic to digital photography.
 I'm not a professional photographer, but I consider taking increasingly better photos to be a life passion.
 The X-E2S lets me push forward in a way that feels natural and authentic, while still appealing to my inner nerd.